Are Australian Shepherds Good Family Dogs?

 Australian Shepherd Temperament

 As young dogs, Aussies should have regular stimulation, both mentally and physically.
 They will happily accompany you on an evening stroll, morning run, or playing games around the yard.
-They love activities that put their mind to work and they love a good challenge.
+They love activities that put their mind to work, and they love a good challenge.

 Australian Shepherd Physical Traits

 Australian Shepherds are medium-sized dogs with athletic, lean bodies.
 They have medium-to-long, wavy-to-straight fur that varies in color.
-Aussies always have white or tan markings in addition to any other coloring.
+Aussies always have white or tan markings in addition to other coloring.

 Many Australian Shepherds have a beautiful blue-eye gene.
 Some eyes might be blue, while others have one blue eye only.
 This condition is known as heterochromia, where one eye lacks melanin.

-Height: | 18 – 23 inches |
+Height: | 18–23 inches |

-Weight: | 35 – 70 pounds |
+Weight: | 35–70 pounds |

 Coat Colors: | Merle, red, black, red, tricolor |